MabeyC/ai-image-generator/README.md

 ___
 ## Enpoints
 ___
-Current enpoints are as follows:
+Current enpoints:
 - /openapi/generateimage
+  > Generates an image based on user prompt
+- /file/uploadimage
-  > This endpoint will generate an image
+  > Uploads an image to db
+- /file/:filename
+  > Gets image from db

 Future enpoints will be as follows:
 - /openapi/editimage